Fall Attractions & Upcoming Events in Schenectady

 Perhaps known as Schenectady's number one attraction, Proctors is a traditional theater that attracts world-famous entertainment.
 Proctors always has an exciting lineup of shows going on.

 Before you catch a show, grab some dinner at one of Schenectady's many fine dining restaurants.
-Check out establishments like Cornell's Restaurant, Aperitivo Bistro, or The Van Dyck Restaurant & Lounge.
+Check out establishments like Cornell's Restaurant or The Van Dyck Restaurant & Lounge.